 Since its discovery, scientists and artists alike have been intrigued by the Jomonsugi and Yakushima.
 Ghibli Studios’s epic “Princess Mononoke” comes to mind as a work of art that took inspiration from the island’s magical forests.

-The life of Yakushima
+The life of Yakushima in Kagoshima

 Scientists speculate that the Jomonsugi and other flora and fauna on the island, somehow survived a giant volcanic eruption of 7,300 years ago.
 The event likely dramatically changed greater Kyushu’s vegetation.
 That could be a valid explanation, as for some reason Yakushima’s nature is significantly different from that of Kyushu.